RetroCharting

 Market Value & Price Range: Prince of Persia

-Discover the current market value and price comparison for Prince of Persia on Nintendo NES Console.
-The current price guide for this title is around $60.00 for a Complete (CIB) copy.
-Check our price comparator below to find the best deal among live marketplace listings.
+The current price guide for this title is around $59.90 for a Complete (CIB) copy.
+For serious collectors, a brand new / sealed copy is valued at approximately $16.50.
 This platformer title published by Virgin Interactive remains a staple for any Nintendo NES Console library.

 Buying Guide & Authenticity